r0zar/dexterity/README.md

 # Dexterity Protocol SDK

-A complete TypeScript SDK for interacting with Vaults on Dexterity, a permissionless liquidity protocol.
+A complete TypeScript SDK for Dexterity, a permissionless liquidity protocol on Stacks.
 Each vault exists as an independent smart contract, providing enhanced security through isolation.

 ## Table of Contents